Read more about photography here.

 How do you work?

-A normal package photo coverage is about 20-30 minutes.
+A normal package photo coverage is about 10-12 minutes not including the ceremony.

 We work smartly and efficiently, making our sessions fun and enjoyable.
 We do not rush (unless, you are late) and it's pretty quick.
 We kind of do it like a fashion photo shoot.